 PREREQUISITES: American Sign Language 2 or equivalent skills as determined by an instructor of American Sign Language.
-ADVISORIES: Eligibility for English 125 and 126.
-Third-semester course in everyday communication with the deaf and severely hearing impaired.
-Review of basic grammatical structures.
-Further development of signing skills and grammatical structures and continued expansion of vocabulary.
-Increased reliance on signing in the study of the culture of the deaf community.
-Uses only the target language in class.
+ADVISORIES: Eligibility for English 1A.
+This is the third-semester course in ASL.
+This course reviews the basic grammatical structures.
+Further develops the expressive and receptive skills, grammar, vocabulary, cultural awareness, and related terminology Increased reliance on signing in the study of the culture of the deaf community.
 (A, CSU-GE, UC, I)